Weakest Link: Format

 Each round ends with the team voting off one person from the game.
 Before the votes are revealed, a voice-over announcer reveals who statistically is the Strongest Link and Weakest Link, determined by how many questions were answered correctly and incorrectly, the amount of money banked and lost, and the total monetary value of the questions asked.
 The votes are then revealed, followed by inquiry by the host for the reasoning behind the vote, along with berating of the contestants.
 The person with the most votes is named the Weakest Link regardless of the statistics, is eliminated from the game, and wins nothing.
-In the event of a tie, the Strongest Link is immediately deemed immune from the vote and must break the tie.
+In the event of a tie, the Strongest Link is immediately deemed immune from the vote only if they are one of them and must break the tie; if one of the two-way tie is the Strongest Link, the other one is automatically eliminated.

 This process repeats, with each successive round beginning with the Strongest Link from the last round, or the second-Strongest Link, if the Strongest Link was voted off, and the time limit available to them decreasing usually by 10 or 15 seconds.
 Once there are two players remaining, they play one final round, where the money banked is multiplied by a certain amount.
 In some versions, however, the game has gone straight to the head-to-head finale after the final elimination.

 The final two contestants then compete in a head-to-head round to determine the winner, with the Strongest Link from the last round determining who begins the round.
 The contestants are alternately asked a series of five questions each.
 The player who correctly answers the most wins the money accumulated in the game.
+The head-to-head round can conclusively end; for example, player A answered the first three questions correctly, player B answered the first three questions incorrectly, then it can come to a conclusion that even if player B answered the last two questions correctly and player A answered the last two questions incorrectly, player A is conclusively the winner.
 If there is a draw, the game continues to sudden death, where the first to answer a question correctly over their opponent's incorrect answer wins.
 The loser, like all other contestants prior, goes home with nothing.